kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ### (2) Reference Count report

 This report list all of Test Objects prepared in the Object Repository (in Repos? is *true*) and the Test Objects dynamically instanciated by `"new TestObject(id)"` (in Repos? is *false*).
-The report shows the number of referer Test Cases of each Test Object.
+The report shows the number of Test Cases that refer to each Test Object.

 The "unused Test Object" will be included here.